python/devguide/documenting.rst

 The toolset used to build the docs is written in Python and is called Sphinx_.
 Sphinx is maintained separately and is not included in this tree.
-Also needed are docutils_, supplying the base markup that Sphinx uses; Jinja_, a templating engine; and optionally Pygments_, a code highlighter.
+Also needed are blurb_, a tool to create :file:`Misc/NEWS` on demand; and python-docs-theme_, the Sphinx theme for the Python documentation.

 To build the documentation, follow the instructions from one of the sections below.
 You can view the documentation after building the HTML by pointing